 You should now be good, and the blinking orange should be no more.
-If you had made any custom settings on your AirPods, they were removed when you pressed the button on the casing in Step-3 above.
+If you had made any custom settings on your AirPods, they were removed when you pressed the button on the case in Step 3 above.
 You need to configure them again.

 If you get a “connection failed” error message as shown in the image below, please go read our post – How to Fix AirPods ‘Connection Failed.

-If the method above did not work for you and you are still seeing the blinking orange light, try any of the methods below.
+If the method above did not work for you and you are still seeing the blinking orange light, continue to follow the methods below.

 Recharge your AirPods

 This procedure is quite straightforward.
-After removing your AirPods from the paired list on your device and resetting them as described in Method 1, put them back in the Case.
-However, this time around, leave them inside the closed casing for about twenty minutes before continuing the procedure.
+After removing your AirPods from the paired list on your device and resetting them as described in Method 1, put them back in the case.
+However, this time around, leave them inside the closed case for about twenty minutes before continuing the procedure.

-After charging your AirPods, open the lid of your casing and continue from Step-3 in Method 1, where you hold down the button at the back of the Case.
+After charging your AirPods, open the lid of your case and continue from Step 3 in Method 1, where you hold down the button at the back of the Case.
 When done with the procedure, you should have successfully connected your AirPods to your iPhone.

-If that too doesn’t work, you need to charge both the casing and your AirPods.
+If that doesn’t work either, you can try charging both the case and your AirPods.
 Follow the steps below.

 - Put the AirPods back in the Case and close the lid

-- If your casing supports wireless charging, put it on the charging mat with the LED status light facing up.
+- If your case supports wireless charging, put it on the charging mat with the LED status light facing up.

 - Let the devices share for around one hour.

 When done, follow the procedure described in Method 1 of resetting and pairing the AirPods to your iPhone.
 Hopefully, this should solve the issue and successfully connect the AirPods to your device.
 If that doesn’t work out, try the next method below.